gilesc/gseconvert/README.md

 ## Usage

-First, download GSEs and GPL annotation data from NCBI's FTP servers, as well as GEO metadata by running:
+First, download GSEs from NCBI's FTP servers, as well as GEO metadata by running:

     make download

-Alternatively if you've already downloaded some of these, you can symlink `data/GSE` or `data/GPL` to flat directories containing GSEs or GPLs, respectively (they can be gzipped).
+Alternatively if you've already downloaded some of these, you can symlink `data/GSE` a flat directory containing GSEs, (they can be gzipped).

-Now make the matrix of your choice by running, e.g.:
+Now make the matrix for the species of your choice by running, e.g.:

-    make SPECIES="Homo sapiens"
+    make matrix SPECIES="Homo sapiens"

 being sure to surround the species of interest by quotes.

-## Caveats

-Because of certain shortcuts, this implementation is synchronous -- you cannot make more than one matrix at a time.

 ## License